 Text from the Kroller Muller Museum Exhibition

-The Aldo van Eyck pavilion in the sculpture garden is as faithful as possible a reproduction of the temporary pavilion that this Dutch architect designed in 1965-1966 for the 5th International sculpture exhibition ’66 in Arnhem.
+The Aldo van Eyck pavilion in the sculpture garden is as faithful as possible to reproduce the temporary pavilion that this Dutch architect designed in 1965-1966 for the 5th International sculpture exhibition ’66 in Arnhem.
 As in all the designs of Van Eyck, who advocates a ‘humane architecture,’ circles and curves play an essential role in the building.

-The pavilion consists of six parallel walls of light grey breeze blocks, which create a kind of corridors.
+The pavilion consists of six parallel walls of light grey breeze blocks, which create corridors.
 In these five corridors, semicircular spaces are created.
 The walls support a transparent roof, through which the diffused light enters.
 Despite its compactness, the building has a lively and friendly character.

 Aldo van Eyck Sculpture Garden Pavilion Plans

 Sonsbeek Sculpture Pavilion Image Gallery